SPECIAL NOTE FOR ACADEMIC YEAR 2020-2021

 The Student Government Association is comprised of elected and appointed representatives of the student body.
 Activity and Service (A&S) fees support various agencies and numerous student organizations.
 Faculty are encouraged to support student groups by serving as faculty advisors and participating in student activities.

 Free tutoring is available for a wide range of courses and topics at Florida State University, including help in those courses typically perceived by students as particularly rigorous.
 Tutoring provides targeted content review outside of the classroom for any enrolled student.
-Tutors will not help students with graded work.
-For more information about free tutoring, visit http://ace.fsu.edu.
+For more information about free tutoring, visit http://ace.fsu.edu/tutoring.
 FSU tutoring options include:

 ACE Learning Studio